mudphone/ThreeVee/README.md

 # ThreeVee
 OpenCV 3 with Clojure &amp; Quil

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to detect faces with OpenCV 3.3 and LISP!

 ## Usage